Support the College

 Kinesiology and Integrative Physiology—start-up funds for inaugurating a doctor of physical therapy program in collaboration with Central Michigan University, and an endowed laboratory equipment fund.

 Mathematical Sciences—an endowment to supplement graduate fellowships, travel funds for graduate students, stipends for undergraduate summer research, and undergraduate program support.

-Physics—a first-year scholarship to recruit top new applicants, undergraduate summer research awards, graduate student travel support, and new graduate fellowships in the areas of biophysics, nanotechnology, and particle astrophysics.
+Physics—a first-year scholarship to recruit top new applicants, undergraduate summer research awards, graduate student travel support, and new graduate fellowships in the areas of atmospheric physics, biophysics, nanotechnology, and particle astrophysics.

 Social Sciences—visiting international postdoctoral fellowship and/or visiting professorship to support a new Research Center for Industrial Archeology and Heritage.